 - Consumer buy to let loans

-- Foreign currency loans – if you are resident in an EEA country or if some of your income and assets are outside of the United Kingdom.
+- Foreign currency loans – if the loan is intended to be repaid from non-Sterling income or assets held outside of the United Kingdom.
 We will still need security over property within England, Wales or Scotland

 Investors, businesses and entrepreneurs also take advantage of bridging loans to: